neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 Note how all the functions preserve the same signature to facilitate testing.
 Functions that use recursion (such as merge sort) have been abstracted into their own files to avoid succumbing to spaghetti code.

+To gather the frequency counts on your own, simply call the corresponding `Record_get<sorter>SortFreq()` function.
+For instance, after calling `Record_heapSort(records, N)` for some variables `records` and `N`, I can then do something like `printf("heap sort frequency count: %ld", Record_getHeapSortFreq())`.
+The frequency count value is always of type `long`.

+> <br/>
 > <b style="color: rgba(255, 55, 55, 1); background-color: rgba(255, 55, 55, 0.16); padding: 4px 8px;">IMPORTANT REMINDERS</b>
 >
 > Please keep the following in mind to avoid any problems running your custom tests:
 >
-> 1. When importing `sortingalgorithms.c` and using any of the `Record_...Sort()` functions, <b style="color: rgba(255, 55, 55, 1);">DO NOT FORGET TO RUN</b> `Record_initSorters()` at the start of the main function (with no parameters).
+> 1. When importing `sortingalgorithms.c` and using any of the `Record_<sorter>Sort()` functions, <b style="color: rgba(255, 55, 55, 1);">DO NOT FORGET TO RUN</b> `Record_initSorters()` at the start of the main function (with no parameters).
 This function has to be run once before any of the sorting algorithms can work.
 > 2. <b style="color: rgba(255, 55, 55, 1);">DO NOT MOVE</b> any of the files around to prevent breaking any of the imports.
+>
+> <br/>

 ### 1.3 A Note on Python Helper Files

 Some might notice that the project contains a few Python files.
 These can be ignored and were simply used to automate the running of the C program.
-It allowed the possibility to perform batch tests without having to type the commands one after the other.
+It allowed the possibility to perform batch tests without having to type the commands one after the other (this was necessary for my device because creating a bulk command that ran the C executable for more than a few minutes in a single process caused it to be killed by the OS).
 Additionally, another Python script was also utilized to generate some of the visuals of this report (particularly those that graph data; the other illustrations were created in [Figma](https://figma.com/)).

 ![heap sort](./README/headers/header-heap-sort.png)
 ---

 Heap sort has been described as ["selection sort using the right data structure"](https://link.springer.com/chapter/10.1007/978-3-030-54256-6_4).
 While that was not something that made sense to me a year ago, it was something that clicked during this project.
+Both of them select the smallest (or largest) element within an array and move them to their proper location; however, heap sort does this in $\mathcal{O}(\log n)$ time while selection sort takes $\mathcal{O}(n)$.

 Heap sort treats the array differently: instead of viewing it as a sequential list of elements, heap sort visualizes it in the form of a tree, with the associations between parent nodes and child nodes outlined in a simple manner.
 Every $i^\text{th}$ element in the array is the child of the $\lfloor \frac{n - 1}{2} \rfloor^\text{th}$ entry and a parent of elements $2i + 1$ and $2i + 2$.
 By defining the tree in this way, adjacent nodes can be found easily at the expense of just a multiplication or two.